 I love the power of this band and also the great quirky grooves which are very reminiscent of old Captain Beefheart.
-If anyone knows me they would tell you what that the good captain and the magic band have had a huge impact on my musical tastes.
+If anyone knows me they would tell you what the good captain and the magic band have had a huge impact on my musical tastes.

 Jim Florentine – Very overrated band

-Mark Lanegan is brilliant on “The hangin’ tree”.
-It is obvious that Josh Homme always has the perfect riff in mind, like on “Millionaire” or ”First it giveth”, as well as the intricate tuning of “No one Knows”.
+Mark Lanegan is brilliant on “The Hangin’ Tree”.
+It is obvious that Josh Homme always has the perfect riff in mind, like on “Millionaire” or ”First it giveth”, as well as the intricate tuning of “No One Knows”.

 The album is in my opinion the best by the group; it is an unbelievable explosion of creativity.
 It is a very diverse rock album, with loads of influences, yet sounds uniquely like them.
-The álbum is filled with hard rocking tracks, although it does have an assortment of mellow tracks, and some others that are somewhat odd.
+The album is filled with hard rocking tracks, although it does have an assortment of mellow tracks, and some others that are somewhat odd.

 David Lozano – I never thought that I would enjoy the style of music on this album so much.
 But, they sucked me in, and so many others.

 Sean Bryant – Songs for the Deaf brought me back into heavy music.
-For a few years I was away doing some other fancy electronic shit, but, once I heard the tone, melody, and general badassery of their new album, I knew instantly that the Heavy was going to re appear within my brain!
+For a few years I was away doing some other fancy electronic shit, but, once I heard the tone, melody, and general badassery of their new album, I knew instantly that the Heavy was going to reappear within my brain!